anderejd/electron-wasm-rust-example/README.md

 Packaging
 ---------

-TODO: Depend on and add scripts(?) for https://github.com/electron-userland/electron-builder
+TODO: Depend on and add scripts(?) for <https://github.com/electron-userland/electron-builder>, see issue #7.